lingster/cc-liquid/docs/configuration.md

     - Do not put addresses in `.env`; keep owner/vault addresses in the configuration YAML file.

 ## YAML (`cc-liquid-config.yaml`)
+Your yaml file, in the root of where you call `cc-liquid` should look like this:
 ```yaml
 is_testnet: false